Georg Solti: Early years

 Solti was born György Stern on Maros utca, in the Hegyvidék district of the Buda side of Budapest.
-He was the younger of the two children of Teréz and Móricz "Mor" Stern, both of whom were Jewish.
+He was the younger of the two children of Teréz and Móricz "Mór" Stern, both of whom were Jewish.
 In the aftermath of the First World War it became the accepted practice in Hungary for citizens with Germanic surnames to adopt Hungarian ones.
 The territorial revisionist regime of Admiral Horthy enacted a series of Hungarianisation laws, including a requirement that state employees with foreign-sounding names must change them.
-Mor Stern, a self-employed merchant, felt no need to change his surname, but thought it prudent to change that of his children.
+Mór Stern, a self-employed merchant, felt no need to change his surname, but thought it prudent to change that of his children.
 He renamed them after Solt, a small town in central Hungary.
 (Note: The family had no connection with Solt, and Stern appears to have selected it at random.)
 His son's given name, György, was acceptably Hungarian and was not changed.